timesize/monster-oop/homework/27-28/week-01/README.md

 ## Day 3

 1. Reading
-2. DUE TONIGHT: Fork & clone the [Javascript Objects & Primitives Homework Repo](https://github.com/SF-WDI-LABS/js-object-primitives), and begin working on the `exercises.md` file.
+2. Due Tonight: Fork & clone the [Javascript Objects & Primitives Homework Repo](https://github.com/SF-WDI-LABS/js-object-primitives), and begin working on the `exercises.md` file.
 (Note there is a `solution.md` file!)

 Please use any remaining time to complete and review the exercises from dawn & dusk.
 -->